Energy policy of the European Union: Early days

-The history of energy markets in Europe started with the European Coal and Steel Community, which was created in 1951 in the aftermath of World War II to lessen hostilities between France and Germany by making them economically intertwined.
+The history of energy markets in Europe started with the ECSC (European Coal and Steel Community), which was created in 1951 in the aftermath of World War II.
 A second key moment was the formation in 1957 Euratom, to collaborate on nuclear energy.
-A year later, the Treaty of Rome established the free movement of goods, which was intended to create a single market also for energy.
-However, three decades later, integration of energy markets had yet to take place.
+The Treaty of Rome (signed on 25 March 1957; started on 1 January 1958) established the free movement of goods, which was intended to create a single market also for energy.

+Three decades later, integration of energy markets had yet to take place.